igorski/efflux-tracker/README.md

 npm run build
 ```

-After which the build output is available in the _./dist/_-folder.
+After which the build output is available in the `dist`-folder.

 ## Unit testing